What is Port forwarding ? and What Does it do?

 The NAT router maps an Internal IP address + Internal Port to the external IP address + external port.

-External devices send packets to the external IP address and port.
+External devices send packets to the external IP address and external port.

 The NAT router maps those packets and re-transmits those packets on the Internal network to the Internal IP address and internal port.